Rigorous High School Gives Underprivileged Students Hope for Future

 About BHSEC

-Students that are admitted into the Bard schools will typically complete their high school requirements within their first two years.
+Students admitted into the Bard schools will typically complete their high school requirements within their first two years.
 If they successfully maintain a grade point average of 2.0 during those years, they are eligible for entry into the dual-credit college program during their junior and senior years.
-This early college program allows eligible students to earn their high school diploma, 60 credits of a college coursework and an associate degree from Bard College before their high school graduation.
+This early college program allows eligible students to earn their high school diploma, 60 credits of college coursework, and an associate degree from Bard College before graduation.

 Challenges Await

-The admission process for BHSEC is the first hurdle students must get over to succeed.
-BHSEC Newark requires students to have a grade point average of 85 percent or above, and a score of “proficient” or “advanced proficient” on all state examinations.
-Attendance also counts – students cannot have more than 10 unexcused absences or tardies during the previous school year to be considered.
-Students that meet these criteria will be required to submit an application and undergo an interview and writing assessment to complete the application process.
+The admission process for BHSEC is the first hurdle students must overcome to succeed.
+BHSEC Newark requires students to have a grade point average of 85 percent or above and a score of “proficient” or “advanced proficient” on all state examinations.
+Attendance also counts – students cannot have more than ten unexcused absences or tardies during the previous school year to be considered.
+Students who meet these criteria must apply and undergo an interview and writing assessment to complete the application process.

 Once a student is admitted to BHSEC Newark, the challenges only get more intense.
-Most of the teachers at the school hold doctorates and the coursework often comes straight from a college curriculum.
-Instead of spending an entire year on a particular subject, as students do in other public schools throughout Newark, material is crammed into a single semester.
-The pace, rigor and level of difficulty is more than enough challenge for even the brightest students in the area.
+Most of the teachers at the school hold doctorates, and the coursework often comes straight from a college curriculum.
+Instead of spending an entire year on a particular subject, as students do in other public schools throughout Newark, the material is crammed into a single semester.
+The pace, rigor, and difficulty level are more than enough challenges for even the brightest students in the area.

-Students that come from Newark’s disadvantaged neighborhoods may find the work even more overwhelming.
-Some of these students are the first in their family to study advanced subjects, which leaves them with little or no academic assistance at home.
-In addition, a culture of violence, drugs and poverty creates numerous distractions for even the most serious students trying to get ahead.
+Students from Newark’s disadvantaged neighborhoods may find the work even more overwhelming.
+Some of these students are the first in their families to study advanced subjects, which leaves them with little or no academic assistance at home.
+In addition, a culture of violence, drugs, and poverty creates numerous distractions for even the most serious students trying to get ahead.

-This video describes Bard High School that is a completely free public screened high school where accepted students can take advanced classes for transferable college credit starting grade 11.
+This video describes Bard High School as a free publicly screened high school where accepted students can take advanced classes for transferable college credit starting in grade 11.

 Students Persevere Despite Obstacles

-Despite the obstacles facing some students at BHSEC Newark, the dropout rate is relatively low.
-The New York Times reports that the school has lost only seven of the 36 students that enrolled in 2011 in the first-year college program.
-In addition, 20 of the 87 students that entered the school as freshmen have left the program.
-Those figures were much lower than what some of the faculty and staff at BHSEC Newark expected.
+Despite the obstacles some students face at BHSEC Newark, the dropout rate is relatively low.
+The New York Times reports that the school has lost only seven of the 36 students enrolled in 2011 in the first-year college program.
+In addition, 20 of the 87 students who entered the school as freshmen have left the program.
+Those figures were much lower than some of the faculty and staff at BHSEC Newark expected.

 “My prediction after the first year was that a lot more kids would drop out and go somewhere where they had less stress,” Dr. Ray Peterson, the school’s first principal, told the New York Times.
 “But most came back.
 They really appreciated the faculty holding onto its standards.”

-Dr. Lori Ween, dean of studies and faculty in English at the school, told the Times students are dealing with much more outside of school than the average student their age.
+Dr. Lori Ween, dean of studies and faculty in English at the school, told the Times that students deal with much more outside of school than the average student their age.
 She cited one student whose father was recently murdered and another who spent a weekend at the hospital after her boyfriend was shot.
-Still another student is responsible for his younger brother, acting as the primary caretaker by preparing his meals and getting him to school daily.
+Another student is responsible for his younger brother, who is the primary caretaker by preparing his meals and getting him to school daily.

 This video is a promo for Bard Early College.

-“When you hear these stories, it’s really easy to say, ‘Take a break’, Dr. Ween told the Times.
-However, Dr. Ween recognized that while these students may need support at times, they cannot be let off the hook in terms of their schoolwork.
-Not if they are truly interested in succeeding.
+“When you hear these stories, it’s easy to say, ‘Take a break,’ Dr. Ween told the Times.
+However, Dr. Ween recognized that while these students may need support, they cannot be let off the hook regarding their schoolwork.
+Not if they are genuinely interested in succeeding.

-NBC News reports that BHSEC Newark was started because of a large grant provided by Facebook founder Mark Zuckerberg.
-Zuckerberg recently donated $100 million to Newark schools, for the express purpose of launching innovative high schools.
-In addition to BHSEC, Zuckerberg’s donation funded three other schools in the area, although one of those schools is no longer in operation.
+NBC News reports that BHSEC Newark was started because of a large grant from Facebook founder Mark Zuckerberg.
+Zuckerberg recently donated $100 million to Newark schools for the express purpose of launching innovative high schools; in addition to BHSEC, Zuckerberg’s donation funded three other schools in the area, although one of those schools is no longer in operation.